onepub-dev/onepub/README.md

 OnePub includes a free plan for personal use.

-To take it for a spin register at: https://onepub.dev
+To take it for a spin by registering at: https://onepub.dev

 Full documentation is available at: